philzook58/philzook58.github.io/_notes/Languages/datalog.md

 - [class(slotname : f(x,y) , ) :-](#classslotname--fxy----)
   - [building souffle emscripten](#building-souffle-emscripten)

+See also notes on:
+- Prolog
+- Answer Sey Programming
 # What is datalog?
 Datalog is multifaceted.
 That's part of what it makes it so cool